qermit/AFC-Loader/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+# FRU info

+FRU data is generated with additional tool